 Host Name Enter the name of the host to which you want the JANUS device to connect.
-The host name can be up to 15 characters in length and is case sensitive.
+The host name can be up to 15 characters in length and can be the IP address of the host instead of the host name.

-Note: If you have linked a device with a host name on the Model 200 Controller, you do not need to enter a host name on this screen.
+Note: If you have linked a device with a host name on the controller, you do not need to enter a host name on this screen.
 If you have not linked a device with a host name on the controller, you must enter a host name for this parameter.
 The host name on this screen must match a host name in the list of available hosts defined on the controller.